-Follow the procedures listed below, in the order presented, to complete your sharded database topology configuration.
+Follow the procedures listed below, in order, to complete your sharded database topology configuration.

-Run the commands from a shard director host because the GDSCTL command line interface is installed there as part of the shard director (global service manager) installation.
+Run the commands from a shard director host, because the GDSCTL command line interface is installed there as part of the shard director (global service manager) installation.